elfry2/dekita-laravelreact/doc/end-tree.md

 In the tree, each line is an end.
 Ends on the same depth are siblings, whereas those on a lower depth are children to the end immediately above it.

-The declaration of an end may include also the identifier of the handler as well as its status.
+The declaration of an end may include also the identifier of the handling personnel as well as its status.

-A status may be either in-progress, done, or abandoned.
+A status may either be unspecified, in-progress, done, or abandoned.

 Ideally, an end tree must declare every end required for the attainment of the primary end, but this is impossible, and isn't very beneficial anyway.
-It should be enough to declare only the ends which declaration result in more benefit than cost.
+It ought to be enough to declare only ends that aren't obvious unless declared.

 ## Content
 the output as described in [description.md](description.md)\